 When you have only missed a few payments they are unlikely to accept a low F&F. Here is a reader asking about his case, and my reply.

-At that point your creditor will have realised that you weren’t kidding and that you really do have difficulties.
+At that point your creditor will have realised that you were serious and that you really do have difficulties.

 It’s not high enough

-This partly depends on how long you have been making no or reduced payments – the longer time, the more likely your creditors are to accept a low offer.
+This partly depends on how long you have been making no or reduced payments.
+The longer the time, the more likely your creditors are to accept a low offer.